Seoul E-Land FC

 Seoul E-Land FC (서울 이랜드 FC) is a South Korean professional football club based in Seoul that competes in K League 2, the second tier of South Korean football.
 The club was founded in 2014 and is owned by the E-Land Group.

-Seoul E-Land play ther home games at Mokdong Stadium, as their original home, the Seoul Olympic Stadium, is under reconstruction until 2025.
+Seoul E-Land play their home games at Mokdong Stadium, as their original home, the Seoul Olympic Stadium, is under reconstruction.